-The DVD contains a fake alternate ending where Average Joe's loses the final match and the film goes to the credits as the announcer exclaims that they are going home with absolutely nothing.
-This was apparently sacked after test audiences were unhappy with the original ending (Globo Gym wins).
+The DVD contains a fake alternate ending where Average Joe's loses the final match, and the film goes to the credits as the announcer exclaims that they are going home with absolutely nothing.
+This was apparently sacked after test audiences were unhappy with the original ending (with Globo Gym winning).

 At the end of the movie when White Goodman commits a foot foul, his diatribe about being out here and working his butt off and the ref making a poor call like the one he made is meant to mock the similar diatribe made by Jimmy Connors at the 1991 U.S. Open when he said, "I'm out here at 39 years old working my butt off and you make a call like that!"

-After the credit, when the extremely obese White does a little dance to Kelis' Milkshake song, it's a reference to viral video clip that circulated on the Internet of an extremely large black woman doing the same dance.
+After the credits, when the extremely obese White Goodman does a little dance to Kelis' "Milkshake" song, it is a reference to a viral video clip that circulated on the Internet, where an extremely large black woman does the same dance.